CapraLab/resources/WelcomeInfo.md

 When you're working on the linux servers, if you find that you don't have access to a piece of software or a package that you need, you may just need to configure your account to use it.
 See ACCRE's page on [Lmod](https://www.vanderbilt.edu/accre/documentation/lmod/) for instructions on how to search and load packages. ```/dors/capra_lab/bin/``` also contains many packages that a lot of us use.
 Add the line ```export PATH=$PATH:/dors/capra_lab/bin``` to your bash_profile (```~/.bash_profile```) to run these easily.

 It is also important to keep your filesystem organized.
-See the [project directory](https://github.com/CapraLab/resources/blob/master/tutorials/directory_structure.md) tutorial for the Capra Lab standard directory structure.
+See the [project directory](https://github.com/CapraLab/resources/blob/master/tutorials/directory_structure.md) tutorial for the Capra Lab standard directory structure, and have a look at these tips for [coding workflows](https://github.com/CapraLab/resources/blob/master/tutorials/reproducible_coding.md).

 ## PRINTING
 There's a new color duplex printer in the lab.
 It can also scan and copy.
 For its IP address and info on setting it up, see the notecard above the printers.